ckallum/Unbeatable-TicTacToe/README.md

   There are two options:
   1. AI vs AI
-  	- This tests that the AI works by demonstrating every game ends in a draw.
+  - This mode functions as a test to demonstrate that the AI works by showing every game ends in a draw.
 It runs 10000 iterations of the game of the AI playing against itself.
-The count at the end demonstrates that all games were a draw
+The count at the end displays the amount of times either of the AI's won a game, this count should be 0.

   2. AI vs Player
   - The user plays versus the AI as many times as the player wants to.
 The AI should never lose.